Bat Development & Diversity

 AJ%2BCS24%2Bopsin.jpg

 Few people are aware that bats have good night AND day vision.
 Some bats can even see colors thanks to two proteins in their eyes: S-opsin which detects blue/UV light and L-opsin which detects green/red light.
-Many bats, however, are missing S-opsin and therefore cannot distinguish colors.
-We found that S-opsin has been lost >12 times in our bat group.
+Many bats, however, lack S-opsin and cannot distinguish colors.
+In a large, collaborative NSF-funded project, we found that S-opsin has been lost >12 times in our bat group.

 bat_skull_CT.jpg

 A long-standing question in biology is why some morphologies have frequently evolved, while others – though theoretically possible – seemingly have never evolved.
-We are going to use bat teeth to help answer this important question.
-We have just been awarded an NSF grant to study the “Role of developmental bias in the morphological diversification of bat molars.”
+In an NSF-funded project using the diverse teeth of bats as a model system, we identified rules of developmental biases that shaped the morphological diversification of bat molars.